APCSPrinciples/MetadataInDigitalPhotos/README.md

 With a partner, take a photo and examine it's metadata
 ------------------------------------------------------

 Take a photo with you or your partner’s smartphone and open it with an online metadata viewer like http://metapicz.com or http://exif.regex.info.
 You may want to email yourself the photo so that you can open it on the school computer.
-Find the following metadata in your photo.
+Find and record the following metadata in your photo.
 + Camera
 + Date
 + Location